gbinal/dc-helicopters/pages/details.md

 You'll often see these aircraft flying in twos or threes.
 This is to provide decoys for the helicopter that the President is on.
 On overseas trips with heightened threat concerns, you'll even see them in groups of four or five for this purpose.

-In DC though, the majority of sightings of these helicopters take place when the president has not yet left the White House.  involve one or two of them loitering over the inner neighborhoods of DC
+In DC though, the majority of sightings of these helicopters take place when the president has not yet left the White House.  involve one or two of them loitering over the inner neighborhoods of DC.

+If you see them loitering...

+Good watching opportunities around the WH.

-* The HMX-1 squadron is primarily composed of helicopters but also includes a set of V-22 Ospreys.
+The HMX-1 squadron is primarily composed of helicopters but also includes a set of V-22 Ospreys.

 ### Links
 * [Wikipedia - Marine One](https://en.wikipedia.org/wiki/Marine_One)